0x80/shreditor/README.md

 ## Requirements
 Shruthi-1 with firmware >= v1.0.
 The firmware update instructions are found below.

+Additionally, if you want to build the Shreditor application from source you also need Max version 6 or higher.

 ## Usage
 The documentation on how to use the application can be found in __docs/user-manual.md__.
 Build instructions for OSX and Windows are listed below.

 ## Known Issues
 * Firmware version, for example 1.02, is wrongly reported as 1.00 in the interface.
-* Eeprom transfer progress is reporting double the bytes (nibbles).
+* Eeprom transfer progress is reporting nibbles as bytes (double the amount).

 ## Troubleshooting
 ### No compatible Shruthi firmware version was detected on this port.